 "When plastic bags are reused, fewer plastic bags need to be produced.
 The production of plastic bags uses energy, water, and in most cases a non-renewable resource (fossil fuel-derived); reusing bags, even when you use water to wash them out, saves resources overall," said Hoover.

-There is a right way to resuse your Ziploc bags.
-Here is the best way to wash and dry plastic bags and one time you should never reuse a bag.
+You can, of course, reuse plastic grocery bags/plastic shopping bags and reuse plastic bags you use for other purposes.
+But specifically, there is a right way to reuse your Ziploc bags.
+Here is the best way to wash and dry plastic bags before picking up more at the grocery store and one time you should never reuse a bag.

 Choose Your Bag Wisely

-The best bags to wash and reuse are the heavy duty freezer bags.
-Because they are thicker, they will hold up better to washing wear and tear and constant reuse.
-Sandwich bags and the small snack size bags might not hold up as well to multiple uses since they tend to be thinner.
+The best bags to wash and reuse are the heavy-duty freezer bags.
+Because they are thicker, they will hold up better to washing wear and tear and constant reuse and are therefore more recyclable.
+Sandwich bags and the small snack size bags might not hold up as well to multiple uses since they tend to be thinner and won't be great to find a repurpose use for either.

 Pick the Right Cleaning Strategy